teamphelix/elixir-factory-2017/docs/src/elixabot.md

 ```

 ---
+class:
 ## Lots of problems

-* Mixing of concerns
+.left.middle[* Mixing of concerns
 * Difficult to test
-* Pulls in a lot of disparate pieces into a monolithic method
+* Pulls in a lot of disparate pieces into a monolithic method]

 ---